-All Puppy Patch puppies are $3,000 (plus 12% tax).
-A deposit of $500 is required to hold a spot on any of our waiting lists, which usually range from two to four months.
+All Puppy Patch Australian Labradoodle puppies are $3,500 (plus 12% tax).
+A deposit of $500 is required to hold a spot on any of our waiting lists, which usually range from two to four months, depending on the season.

-If you are interested in purchasing one of our special doodles from our Puppy Patch, please fill out our application.
-After your puppy application is approved, please submit a non-refundable deposit of $500 to hold your reservation spot.
+If you are interested in purchasing one of our special Doodle pups from Puppy Patch, please fill out our application.
+After your puppy application is approved, I will send you my adoption process to be sure you are comfortable with how I manage my program, from there you will be required to send in a non-refundable deposit of $500 to hold your reservation spot.

-Methods of Payment: We accept E-Transfers, or money order, payable to Annette Cameron.
+Methods of Payment: We accept E-Transfers, money orders, or cash

-Located in Kelowna, British Columbia, we are within easy driving distance of all of BC and Alberta.
+We are located in Kelowna, British Columbia, easy driving distance of all of BC and Alberta.
 We are able to ship puppies throughout the US, Canada, Europe, Asia.
 However, for Europe and Asia we prefer to send the puppy in cabin as carry on.
 Shipping costs are not included in our prices.
 Please contact us for more information about flying your puppy home.
-We can often travel to Vancouver and Prince George for a fee of $150.
+We can sometimes offer travel to Vancouver, Calgary and Prince George for a fee of $300.
 We may need to bill some transportation costs accordingly which may require transportation to and from the airport, vet certified health certificate, other necessary documentation, and an airline approved crate.

 Puppy Patch Guarantee

 All our breeding dogs are or will be health tested according to the WALA breeding standards or equivalent to.
 These tests include:

 All of our breeding dogs live in a loving home, rather than in a kennel.
 Some of our dogs live in Guardian Homes, whose owners raise and love our dogs during their breeding careers.
 After the dog is retired, the Guardian Home becomes its “forever home”.